 And the more stressors a kid had, the study showed, the more likely that child was to have failing grades, poor attendance, severe behavior problems and poor health.

-“The 248 kids with three or more adverse childhood experiences had three times the rate of academic failure, five times the rate of severe attendance problems, six times the rate of school behavior problems, and four times the rate of poor health compared with children with no known trauma,” says Christopher Blodgett, director of the Area Health Education Center of Eastern Washington at Washington State University.
+“The 248 kids with three or more adverse childhood experiences had three times the rate of academic failure, five times the rate of severe attendance problems, six times the rate of school behavior problems, and four times the rate of poor health compared with children with no known trauma,” says Christopher Blodgett, director of the Child and Family Research Unit (formerly the Area Health Education Center of Eastern Washington) at Washington State University.

 Blodgett has been working on issues of family violence most of his career.
 About 10 years ago, he says, he began thinking about family violence as a set of public health concerns rather than as a medical issue.
 That was about the time that people in Washington State began learning about two areas of paradigm-shifting research: